 By the end of the first day, we took up lodging in the British settlement of Grahamstown.
 While there we stocked up on supplies and the ghoul caravaneers bought a male slave to, umm, how do I put this — ‘service their needs’ on the trail; the slave was young and very robust, though he was rendered mute from the abuse of his former master.
 I had read tales asserting that the Arabic ghoul was notorious for its ravenous nature, both in regards to meat and fornication, but never did I think I would witness it first hand.
 Furthermore, they proffered me the use of his roger if I ever felt unreasonably salacious during our journey, but I graciously declined.
 A noblewoman such as myself must resolutely save herself for marriage.

 Of the diverse wildlife in this region, there is much that could be said, rivalling the majesty of anything one would find at the zoo in Kazan, Tatarstan.
-But my expedition obliges me to speak only of the hybridus humanoids or “chimeras” we have encountered.
-First of note is a travelling group of Xhosa we met after leaving Grahamstown.
+But my expedition obliges me to speak only of the chimeras we have encountered.
+The first of note is a travelling group of Xhosa we met on December 21, shortly after leaving the settlement of Grahamstown.
 Amongst their numbers were massive warrior women with leathery skin, legs thick like tree trunks that diverted into three rigid toes, and a large aquiline horn sprouting from their forehead – a more intimate study will be necessary to ascertain if they are echoes of Rhinoceri.

 This group of Xhosa seemed far more vexed than the ones I spoke to back in Port Elizabeth, a brazen rage seething in their eyes as they held us up with flintlock muskets, spears, and the aforementioned horns.
 Boer incursions into their land have reasonably caused the natives to be hostile towards Europeans such as myself.
 The ghoul caravaneers were baring their fangs, snarling, and about ready to pull out their scimitars when Fundiswa shouted something in the Xhosa tongue, quelling the conflict before it could escalate to bloodshed.